 I can remember how tough it was, knowing that I had this money in my pocket and being able to buy more of what I wanted.

 And, I’ll admit, I can remember times when I would ignore that advice and spend whatever I had in one place, on one box just because I thought it would yield a great reward.

 Regardless of what resulted from tearing open pack after pack of cards, the feeling I had when I realized that there was nothing left to open and no more money left with which to do anything else was a horrible one.

 Some Fatherly Advice

 As time passed, things started getting more expensive, and as if that wasn’t enough motivation to get a “real” job, my high school was offering a work-study program that allowed you to get out early to work.

 It was a no-brainer then, I’d work at McDonald’s, get out of school early, and earn significantly more than a paper route.

 However, it was a crazy time in the life of a NY high school student, because we weren’t allowed to work until we were 16, and driver’s licenses were earned at age 17 with a passing grade in a driver’s education course.

-Well needless to say, that with all of my spending on sports cards, and now cigarettes (as I picked that up from the older guys I worked with who I thought was cool), I really wasn’t putting too much away into my passbook savings account at the bank around the corner from our house–for those of you who are too young to remember passbook savings accounts, it’s kind of like a checkbook, but for a savings account.
+Well needless to say, with all of my spending on sports cards, and now cigarettes (as I picked that up from the older guys I worked with who I thought were cool), I really wasn’t putting too much away into my passbook savings account at the bank around the corner from our house–for those of you who are too young to remember passbook savings accounts, it’s kind of like a checkbook, but for a savings account.

 Ask your parents, they’ll tell explain it 😀